Boruto Uzumaki: Reception

-Theatergoers for the Boruto film were given two different types of fans with one of them using Boruto and Naruto's images.
-Boruto's entire clothing is also being sold as merchandising.
-Although Hiroshi Matsuyama received a number of requests in 2019 from fans to develop another Storm game, he said that it was the final game of the series.
-He said that Bandai Visual would decide if a new series of games, focused on Boruto, should be developed.
 In a popularity poll of the 2015 movie, Boruto was voted as the third best character behind Mitsuki and Sarada.
 In poll from 2021, Boruto took the top place.
 Denki Kaminarimon's voice actress, Chihiro Ikki, said she liked how Boruto protects Denki from bullies in the series' beginning having once being bullied when she was younger and saw Boruto as an ideal hero.
+Boruto' design and name have also been used as part of the famous mascot Pikachu in Pokémon the Series: Sun & Moon.